aniasobo/CV/README.md

 My professional background includes a variety of roles within Agile teams.

-- 5+ years of hands-on Quality Assurance experience
+- 5+ years of hands-on Quality Assurance experience.
-- 5 years of UX/user research and web content experience
+- 5 years of UX/user research and web content experience.
-- Familiarity with all stages of product development, from discovery and user research, through design and development to test strategy and implementation
+- Familiarity with all stages of product development, from discovery and user research, through design and development to test strategy and implementation.
-- Good business sense, acquired in close proximity to Clients, Product Owners and IT Directors
+- Good business sense, acquired in close proximity to Clients, Product Owners and IT Directors.

 ### Fast, self-directed learner

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+I love being a Jane of many trades and finding unexpected connections between unrelated things.

-- For my final Makers project, I picked up Python - a programming language previously unknown to me - and started TDDing in it within 2 days
+- For my final Makers project, I picked up Python - a programming language previously unknown to me - and started TDDing in it within 2 days.
-- Known for spearheading constant process improvement in all my previous jobs
+- Known for spearheading constant process improvement in all my previous jobs.
-- Early adopter, techno-optimist, hardware tinkerer
+- Early adopter, techno-optimist, hardware tinkerer.

 ### Product company, digital agency and NGO experience

-I worked in organisations of vastly different types, structures and dynamics, thriving in all of them.
+I worked in organisations of vastly different types, structures and dynamics, and thrived in all of them.

 - Product company: I was the sole QA at an e-commerce website, responsible for the long-term testing strategy and automation.
 - Agency: I worked on a portfolio of mobile applications at a busy digital agency, in close proximity with both the team and external stakeholders.
-- Third sector: my NGO experience taught me to work within tight budgets, make good cases for the use of certain tools and most of all - to listen to users and be their advocate.
+- Third sector: my NGO experience taught me to work within tight budgets, make good cases for the use of certain tools and most of all - to listen to users and to be their advocate.
 - Freelance work: occassional but steady freelance work has taught me the discipline necessary for being effective while being remote, and sharpened my time-management skills.

 ---